freemocap/freemocap/README.md

 # freemocap

-This is very much a work in progress, but a usable public release is immanent!
+This is very much a work in progress, but a usable public release is immnent!

 Follow the GitHub Repository and/or Join the Discord (https://discord.gg/HX7MTprYsK) for updates!